Sceptre/sceptre/README.md

 If you want to use a custom ENTRYPOINT simply amend the Docker command:

-`docker run -ti --entrypoint='' cloudreach:test sh`
+`docker run -ti --entrypoint='' cloudreach:latest sh`

 The above command will enter you into the shell of the Docker container where you can execute sceptre commands - useful for development.